A01371852/ROS_Autonomous_SLAM/README.md

 This section is based on the ROS tutorial [Installing and Configuring Your ROS Environment](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment#Create_a_ROS_Workspace).

+The current password of the UP Board is the following:
+* Username: *realsense*
+* Password: *UPrealsense*

+However,

 Create and build a catkin workspace:
 ```
 $ mkdir -p ~/catkin_ws/src